It’s time for the Good Girl to stop running your life.

 When you sign up for the Good Girl Recovery Program, you’ll get:

-:: One 90 minute teleclass and six 75 minute teleclasses – LIVE and with interactive, real-time coaching (I’m not just gonna talk at you.)
+:: Seven 75-minute webinars – LIVE and with interactive, real-time coaching (I’m not just gonna talk at you.)

-:: MP3 recordings of the classes (so you can listen over and over again!)
+:: Video and audio recordings of the classes (so you can listen over and over again)

 :: Daily Group coaching.
-When class is in session, I will be visiting the Facebook group daily, answering your questions, and giving support.
+When class is in session, I will be visiting the Facebook group each weekday, answering your questions, and giving support.

 :: Lifetime membership in the Good Girl Recovery Program group.
 You will be able to repeat the course when I teach it, stay active in the community, get coaching from me, listen to the latest curriculum recordings, and receive continual support for as long as you like.